-Indoor Rowing Tank: 2-Station Sweep or Sculling Athlete Powered Tank.
-The Indoor rowing and sculling tank is equipped with a force measurement system to allow a realtime view of tank participant's power curves along with stroke rate, time and relative water velocity.
-In addition, summer training tapes can be displayed on a large screen TV to provide the feeling to our tank users that they are out on the water.
+Indoor Rowing Tank: 2-Station Sculling/Sweep Athlete Powered Tank.
+The Indoor rowing and sculling tank is equipped with a force measurement system to allow a realtime view of tank participant's force and handle speed curves along with stroke length, slip, power per side bar graphs and stroke rate, time and stroke rate.

 Other - videotaping and stroke analysis of selected organized practices for Racing Team Members.

 Private or group lessons are available for all.

 Help with finding summer jobs for Racing Team Members.

 X-country skiing and/or skating during the winter from the Lamprey River location is also available when weather conditions permit.